hexaplex-security/purple-team-workshop/intro_and_setup.md

   - Share/unshare your screen

 ## Setup
-- You will get pop-ups, offers to take a Splunk tour or upgrade Enterprise Security and error messages - just klick them "away"
-- The exercise will be done in Splunk Attack Range (SAR) hosted in AWS which consists of the attacked environment, a Kali Linux VM and a Splunk VM
+- The exercise will be done in a Sentinel Attack Range (SAR) hosted in Azure which consists of the attacked environment, a Kali Linux VM and Microsoft Sentinel as SIEM solution
 - We have one SAR instance per table so you will need to coordinate some steps during emulation to not produce conflicts
 - All activities can be performed using your browser